ryjen/libcoda-db/README.md

 TODO / ROADMAP
 ==============

+[ ] Replace exceptions in favor of return types
 [ ] Custom where clause operators
 [ ] More testing around binding
 [ ] More testing around data types